frejun-tech/react-native-softphone-sdk/README.md

     \`\`\`

 2.  **Background Modes**:
-    Enable **"Audio, AirPlay, and Picture in Picture"** and **"Voice over IP"** in Xcode capabilities.
+    Enable **"Audio, AirPlay, and Picture in Picture"** and **"Voice over IP"** in Xcode Project Capabilities.

 ---

 ## 🚀 Usage Guide

 ### 1. Initialization
-Initialize the SDK in your root component.
-This checks for an existing session in storage and attempts to restore it.
+Initialize the SDK once, preferably in your App's root component.

 \`\`\`typescript
 import { Softphone } from 'react-native-softphone-sdk';